randomtruffles/Dominion_League/rules.md

 All these defaults may be changed between games by mutual agreement of the players except:

+* Games must be played on Dominion Online.
-* Players in tiers A, B, C, D, and E may not agree to disallow spectators.
+* Players may not agree to disallow spectators.
 * Games without expansions may not use Familiar cards or any cardlists.
 * Cardlists may only be changed between playing sessions.
 * Players agreeing to use an unofficial timer must agree on all timer settings and how to handle any glitches or lag.